 At the coalface of South Africa’s rhino poaching crisis are individuals and institutions who are fighting day and night for the survival of these two African rhino species in the face of seemingly insurmountable odds.
 The Project Rhino team are one of these and are leading the fight against rhino poaching in the KZN province.

 Rhino poaching comes in the form of planned, furtive raids by poachers armed with high-calibre weapons, night-vision equipment, getaway vehicles, and backed by vast, well-funded and organised international criminal networks.
 Rangers are increasingly being targeted – evidenced by the growing number of AK47s found in the possession of poachers, which are carried alongside hunting rifles and axes, in case of interception by anti-poaching units.

 To win, we need a new breed of Warrior who will fight on the ground, fight with technology – and fight in the air…

 Countering escalating poaching threats requires sophisticated responses, many of which have never before been used in the conservation sector.
-The past few years have seen a large-scale concerted response by South Africa’s conservation community to fight back against rhino poaching: game rangers are being trained in paramilitary skills; hi-tech equipment such as thermal imaging is now common; in the Kruger National Park, the South African Defence Force has been deployed; legal and judicial experts are teaming up with State Prosecutors to improve Court convictions, and communities living close to game reserves are being turned into Rhino Ambassadors – guarding the guardians of South Africa’s rhinos.
+The past decade has seen a large-scale concerted response by South Africa’s conservation community to fight back against rhino poaching: game rangers are being trained in paramilitary skills; hi-tech equipment such as thermal imaging is now common; legal and judicial experts are teaming up with State Prosecutors to improve Court convictions, and communities living close to game reserves are being turned into Rhino Ambassadors – guarding the guardians of South Africa’s rhinos.